bruvellu/terebratalia-wnts/wnt.md

 *wnt10* is expressed in a posterior domain on the subterminal region of the pedicle lobe in gastrula and larval stages (@fig:ligands2 and @fig:s-ligands).

 *wnt11* shows a terminal posterior domain during gastrulation that encircles the pedicle lobe in the early larva, and is reduced to a thin subterminal ventral stripe in the late larva (@fig:ligands2 and @fig:s-ligands).
-We also detect *wnt11* endodermal transcripts in the central and posterior portions of the gut of the early larva stage (@fig:ligands2 and @fig:s-ligands).
+We also detect *wnt11* in the central and posterior portions of the gut of the early larva stage (@fig:ligands2 and @fig:s-ligands).

 *wnt16* is expressed in lateral patches around the blastopore which are progressively brought together with the closure of the blastopore during gastrulation forming a central, heart-shaped domain in the early larva (@fig:ligands2 and @fig:s-ligands).
 These *wnt16*-expressing cells localize to a central portion of the mantle lobe mesoderm (@fig:ligands2 and @fig:s-ligands).